vespa-engine/documentation/en/tutorials/text-search.md

 </pre>
 </div>

-The repository contains a fully-fledged Vespa application.
+The repository contains a fully-fledged Vespa application, but below, we will build it all from scratch for educational purposes.

 ## Dataset